DINA-Web/guidelines/DINA-Web-Release-Guidelines.md

   - Provide a `docker-compose.yml` file referencing those tagged Docker images where applicable.
   - Merge changes to master, if you arer using separate development branch.
   - Tag the release
-- Provide a NEWS.md to describe major changes in end user -friendly manner.
-(Commit messages describe details for developers.)
+- Provide a CHANGES.md to describe major changes in end user -friendly manner.
+Link to more detailed feature descriptions in the manual as necessary, (Commit messages describe technical details for developers.)
+- For non-local build, use Travis CI and deploy released binary artifacts to GitHub Releases and/or DockerHub **TODO: Describe Travis' role better**
 - Notify DINA Technical committee (mailing list) if your stable release is ready to go upstream **TODO**: Clarify

-**TODO: Describe Travis' role better**
-- For non-local build, use Travis CI and deploy released binary artifacts to GitHub Releases and/or DockerHub

-# Checklist
+# Checklist for reviewing the release

-Before releasing, make sure that these files are present in the repo:

-		LICENSE # open source license
-		README.md # explain usage
-		CHANGES.md # latest changes
-		docker-compose.yml # system composition of versioned micro-services Dockerfile # definition of the portable images Makefile # automation: various VERBs for building, testing, starting/stopping services etc .travis.yml # continuous integration, providing delivery of build artifacts to GitHub Releases and Docker Hub apiary.apib # API specification, relevant if the code implements an API api-documentation.html # rendered apiary blueprint as HTML documentation

-Then make sure that the `Makefile` have relevant targets, for example:

-		build  # builds from source code
-		clean  # removes binary build artifacts

-		up # starts the system locally using docker-compose.yml down # stops and removes containers

-		dotfiles  # generates environment variable secrets (using random data for credentials)

-		release  # pushed docker images to Docker Hub

-		backup  # backups system state into preferably non-proprietary formats restore  # restores from any timestamped backup

-		dox  # if an API component, generates the HTML reference documentation

-		test  # launches tests
+**TBD**

 The DINA TC will run a check for major or stable releases, looking for: